cablelabs/snaps-openstack/doc/source/install/install.md

 ### 3.1 deployment.yaml

-Configuration file used by SNAPS-Kolla for OpenStack provisioning.
-Options defined here are used by SNAPS-Kolla to deploy appropriate OpenStack services on host machines and configuring them to be controller, compute or storage nodes.
+Configuration file used by SNAPS-OpenStack for OpenStack provisioning.
+Options defined here are used by SNAPS-OpenStack to deploy appropriate OpenStack services on host machines and configuring them to be controller, compute or storage nodes.

 #### OpenStack: